Neutron Star Structure in Ho\v{r}ava-Lifshitz Gravity: Introduction

-In order to compare the result in \ac{hl} gravity to \ac{gr}, the mass-radius relation in \ac{gr} is depicted with star-marked maximum mass in Fig.~\ref{fig:mrplot}.
-In \ac{hl} gravity, the mass-radius relations are plotted by varying parameter $\omega$ from $2 \times 10^{-12} \ \textrm{cm}^{-2}$ to $10^{-9} \ \textrm{cm}^{-2}$.
-One finds that this range is far above of $\omega_\text{min} \sim 10^{-48} - 10^{-16} \ \text{cm}^{-2}$ constrained from Refs.~\cite{Liu:2010hzb,Iorio:2010cs,Horvath:2011xr}.
-In this \paper{}, we empirically set this range since it is sufficient to see the modification of the HL theory to the structure of a NS.
-We also mark the mass and radius ($M_\text{max}, R_\text{max}$) of the heaviest \ac{ns} in \ac{hl} gravity for each \ac{eos} in Fig.~\ref{fig:mrplot}.
-The behavior in \ac{hl} gravity shows that $M_\text{max}$ increases as $\omega$ becomes small in all cases of selected \ac{eos} models and the radius of $\ac{ns}$ with a given mass, e.g. $1.4 \msun$, as well.
-This implies that \ac{hl} gravity with smaller $\omega$ has a larger deformation from \ac{gr}.
-In addition, we place horizons of Schwarzschild and \ac{ks} black holes at top-left corner of Fig.~\ref{fig:mrplot} to see that in both \ac{hl} and \ac{gr}, the radius of a stable \ac{ns} is larger than the horizon radius of a black hole with the same mass as desired.
+In Fig.~\ref{fig:mrplot}, we present the mass-radius relations in both \ac{hl} gravity and \ac{gr}, and the relation in \ac{gr} is depicted with the star-marked maximum mass.
+The heaviest \ac{ns} obtained in \ac{hl} gravity is also marked by different symbols for each \ac{EOS} model.
+We see that the mass and radius of a \ac{ns} increase as $\omega$ becomes smaller.
+This result implies that \ac{hl} gravity with a smaller $\omega$ deviates more than \ac{gr}.
+We also place the horizon of a \ac{sbh} and two horizons of a \ac{ksbh} with $\omega=2\times10^{-12} \mathrm{cm}^{-12}$ and $\omega=3\times10^{-12} \mathrm{cm}^{-12}$ at the top-left corner of Fig.~\ref{fig:mrplot}; we observe that the radii of the maximum stable \acp{ns} in both \ac{hl} gravity and GR under consideration are safely larger than the horizon radius of a black hole with the same mass.